JessButler/JessButler/README.md

 ### Coronavirus
 I'm leading a Chief Scientist's Office project to [protect patients with serious existing medical conditions](https://www.cso.scot.nhs.uk/rapid-research-in-covid-19-programme/abncovidportfolio/) who have been asked by the government to self-isolate to protect their health.
 We are mapping these patients' pre-COVID care pathways and advising the NHS on how to protect them as they receive care during the pandemic.

-I'm a member of the Grampian COVID Surveillance team, a collaboration of NHS Grampian and the three Local Authorities in Grampian.
-I've done a [series of analyses of vulnerable communties](https://abdnchds.github.io/Grampian-Vulnerability-Resources/) to support the public health work in Grampian.

 ### Robust & Reproducible use of High-Security Patient Data
 At the end of 2020, I will start a Wellcome Trust Open Research project to [design reproducible and transparent methods for research using patient data](https://wellcome.ac.uk/grant-funding/people-and-projects/grants-awarded/open-reproducible-analysis-and-reporting-data).
 The goal of the project is to automate the capture and reporting of complex data provenance without compromising patient data privacy.